-We've just wrapped up the fourth year of Fresh Enterprise, a food education programme devised for secondary schools with our partners, Belazu.
+Fresh Enterprise is a food education programme devised for secondary schools with our partner, Belazu.

 Belazu Ingredient Company is driven by five core principles focusing on the vital importance of ingredients, provenance, people, environment and bringing the very best of everything together.
 That makes them perfect project partners for School Food Matters in our quest to teach children about where their food comes from.
 Together we have devised a programme to engage schools with the creation of a Belazu product, to tell the story of the journey from The Med to the supermarket shelf.

 About Fresh Enterprise